codingchiro/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+  The three steps to remember are "CCR".
+  1)Declare your Class - we extend the Base React class from the React Library 2)Build out your Constructor
+  3)Don't forget to call Render

 2. Describe the different phases of the component lifecycle.

+  1) Birthing/ Mounting- which includes your Render method and componentDidMount.

+  2) Growth/Updating Phase- which includes setState that changes the component's state data and forces a re-render, and shouldComponentUpdate.

+  3) Death/ Unmounting Phase- which includes component being removed from screen and componnentWillUnmount.

 3. Demonstrate an understanding of class component lifecycle methods.
+  Please see the above, it describes what happens during each phase.

 4. Define stateful logic.
+  Stateful compononents keep track of changing data (and they re-render when the data changes), as opposed to stateless- which always render the same thing or render only what they are given via props.
+Class components can hold state, and state is a component-level storage object.

 5. Describe how to test a React component with React Testing Library.

+s
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions